How We Work: Diagnostic to Implementation

 Endless discovery phases

-We deliver a written verdict, not a deck of "opportunities" that require more analysis.
+We deliver a written diagnostic report, not a deck of "opportunities" that require more analysis.

 Tool-first recommendations